draconisPW/PWMAngband/docs/hacking/how-it-works.rst

 **************

 Gamedata files use a line-oriented format where fields are separated by colons.
-The parser for this format is in "parser.h".
+The parser for this format is in ``parser.h``.
 These files are mostly loaded at initialization time (see `init.c - init_angband`_) and used to fill in the static data arrays (see `The Static Data`_).